ccbruce0812/rda5807m/README.md

 ## Description
 RDA5807M is a low cost FM receiver with I2C interface.
 Users can use it to build a small FM radio receiver.
 Due to the small size of the chip, the module RRD-102 is more popular among creators.
-RRD-102 integrates RDA5807M, some surrounding parts and big pads for easily soldering.
-The software provides interfaces to access registers in RDA5807M and gives meaningful result to user.
+RRD-102 integrates RDA5807M, surrounding parts and pads for easily soldering.
+This software provides interfaces to access registers in RDA5807M / RRD-102 and gives meaningful result to user.

-## How to use the software
+## How to use this software
 First at all, build your own RDA5807M circuit.
 If you don't know how, the reference design of [datasheet](http://wiki.seeedstudio.com/wiki/File:RDA5807M_datasheet_v1.1.pdf) would be helpful for you.

 Make sure you are using esp-open-rtos.
 The current version of this software is for esp-open-rtos only.
 Put this software in the extra folder of esp-open-rtos and add "extras/rda5807m" and "extras/i2c" to "EXTRA_COMPONENTS" variable of the makefile of your project.
-You may want to disable debug output by setting 'RDA5807M_NDEBUG' variable.
+You may want to disable debug outputs by setting 'RDA5807M_NDEBUG' variable if they are annoying.

+## Task-safe
+All APIs of this software are NOT task-safe.
+You should do synchronization in callers of these APIs.

 ## Initialization
-At the start of your project, you should to initialize RDA5807M.
+You should initialize RDA5807M before any API call.
 Here is an example:

 	RDA5807M_SETTING rxSetting={
 		.clkSetting={